tdwg/bdq/tg2/_review/docs/bdqtest/index.md

         ...
     </rdf:Description>

-Example RDF Fragment from the Specification for [VALIDATION_COUNTRYCODE_STANDARD](../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD), where bdqffdq:hasAuthoritiesDefaults is present to provide a bdq:sourceAuthority for the Specification, but the Test is not parameterized, so no hasArgument properties are present:
+Example RDF Fragment from the `Specification` for [VALIDATION_COUNTRYCODE_STANDARD](../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD), where `bdqffdq:hasAuthoritiesDefaults` is present to provide a `bdq:sourceAuthority` for the `Specification`, but the Test is not parameterized, so no `bdqffdq:hasArgument` properties are present:

     <hasAuthoritiesDefaults xmlns="https://rs.tdwg.org/bdqffdq/terms/" rdf:datatype="http://www.w3.org/2001/XMLSchema#string">bdq:sourceAuthority default = "ISO 3166 Country Codes" {[https://www.iso.org/iso-3166-country-codes.html]} {ISO 3166-1-alpha-2 Country Code search [https://www.iso.org/obp/ui/#search]}</hasAuthoritiesDefaults>
     <hasExpectedResponse xmlns="https://rs.tdwg.org/bdqffdq/terms/" rdf:datatype="http://www.w3.org/2001/XMLSchema#string">EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode is bdq:Empty; COMPLIANT if dwc:countryCode can be unambiguously interpreted as a valid ISO 3166-1-alpha-2 country code in the bdq:sourceAuthority; otherwise NOT_COMPLIANT</hasExpectedResponse